rweigel/phys305/hw3.md

 Due on Thursday, September 16th at 3:00 pm.

 Send your solutions to the email address rweigel+phys305@gmu.edu as a scanned PDF.
 Use a file name of `Yourlastname_PHYS305_HW3.pdf` (one file only please).
-Capitalize the first letter in your last name and use caps and underscores as indicated.
+Capitalize the first letter in your last name and use caps and underscores as indicated. **Include your name on the first sheet**.

 # Discrete Charge Distributions